 About retirement, Mercado says, "I honestly never thought it would be this good, exciting and enjoyable.I am now spending lots of time with family, in my church, mentoring newly arrived immigrants and other community volunteering".

-Mercado’s typical day is waking up late, long breakfasts with wife Gloria, checking the garden, cleaning the house, walking around the neighborhood, working on Facebook, emails, and the 'to do list'.
+Mercado’s typical day is waking up late, having long breakfasts with wife Gloria, checking the garden, cleaning the house, walking around the neighbourhood, working on Facebook, emails, and the 'to-do list'.